Superbiouss/Remote-Commander/README.md

 *   **Launch Apps Instantly:** Start any program on your computer from your phone's web browser.
 *   **Super Simple Connection:** Just scan a QR code from your computer screen to connect your phone.
 No typing IP addresses!
 *   **Works with Wi-Fi or Hotspot:** Use your home Wi-Fi or your phone's personal hotspot to connect.
-*   **Organize Your Favorites:** Pin your most-used apps to the top for even quicker access and re-order them with drag and drop.
+*   **Organize Your Favorites:** Pin your most-used apps to the top for even quicker access.
+*   **Drag-and-Drop Reordering:** Easily reorder your pinned apps exactly how you want them.
+*   **App Groups:** Organize your applications into collapsible categories like "Work," "Gaming," or "Utilities."
+*   **Custom Icons:** Choose a specific icon for each app to personalize your remote.
 *   **Quick Search:** Instantly find the app you're looking for.
 *   **Looks Great:** A clean, modern design that even includes a dark mode.